selvarajHarish/E-Commerce-website/README.md

 1. Browse the products on the home page.
 2. Click the "Add to Cart" button to add a product to the cart.

-3.View the cart by navigating to the cart page.
+3. View the cart by navigating to the cart page.

 **Proceeding to Shipping Details**

-1.Ensure you have products in your cart.
+1. Ensure you have products in your cart.

-2.Click the "Proceed to Shipping" button on the cart page.
+2. Click the "Proceed to Shipping" button on the cart page.

-3.Fill out the shipping details form and submit it.
+3. Fill out the shipping details form and submit it.

 **User Authentication**

-1.Register a new user via the registration page.
+1. Register a new user via the registration page.

-2.Log in with the registered email and password via the login page.
+2. Log in with the registered email and password via the login page.

-3.Logged-in users can view their name and email on the home page.
+3. Logged-in users can view their name and email on the home page.

 **Code Structure**

-*index.html: Home page with product listing
+* index.html: Home page with product listing

-*cart.html: Cart page to view and manage cart contents.
+* cart.html: Cart page to view and manage cart contents.

-*shipping.html: Shipping details form page.
+* shipping.html: Shipping details form page.

-*checkout.html: Checkout page after submitting shipping details.
+* checkout.html: Checkout page after submitting shipping details.

-*login.html: User login page.
+* login.html: User login page.

-*register.html: User registration page.
+* register.html: User registration page.

-*script.js: JavaScript file containing all the functionality.
+* script.js: JavaScript file containing all the functionality.

-*styles.css: CSS file for styling the website.
+* styles.css: CSS file for styling the website.

 **Future Enhancements**

-*Add a backend server for user authentication and product management.
+* Add a backend server for user authentication and product management.

-*Implement payment gateway integration for checkout.
+* Implement payment gateway integration for checkout.

-*Enhance product listing with categories and subcategories.
+* Enhance product listing with categories and subcategories.

-*Improve UI/UX design for a better user experience.
+* Improve UI/UX design for a better user experience.